 The SBA said that its Office of Disaster Assistance would coordinate with state or territory governors to submit requests for the Economic Injury Disaster Loan (EIDL) assistance and Payroll Protection Program (PPP) lending.
 Once a declaration is made, the information on the application process for Economic Injury Disaster Loan assistance will be made available to affected small businesses within that area.
 There are also renters and mortgage relief for tenants and landlords.

-We can guide you through all small business and unemployment needs during the disaster and shutdown.
+We can guide you through all business and unemployment needs during the disaster and shutdown.
 Call us today and schedule a free consultation.

 Eligibility for Loan Programs

 Your business must be experiencing a loss related to COVID-19 in order to be eligible for the loan.
 The business receiving the loan must be deemed a Small Business based on the North American Industrial Classification System (NAICS) code, annual receipts, and the average number of people employed per pay period.

 According to SBA’s guide to the size and affiliation rules, when calculating the size of your business, you must include the annual receipts and employees of your domestic and foreign affiliates, regardless of whether the affiliates are organized for profit.

 Current SBA loans will not preclude an applicant from being eligible for Disaster Relief Loans; however, businesses need to be in good standing with the SBA.
 Applicants may not be eligible if they have not complied with the terms of previous SBA loans.
 The SBA must find that applicants have an acceptable credit history.